 8 ways to motivate horses

 Motivation is an important but sometimes forgotten part of horse training.
-Being mindful about what training method you use, and how it motivates your horse, can make a huge difference in the training progress and your relationship with your horse.
+Being mindful about what training method you use, and how it motivates your horse, makes a huge difference in the training progress and your relationship with your horse.

 “There are many ways to motivate horses.
 I am not to say that one motivator is better than another.
 My point with this summary of methods is that we, as horse trainers, have many options when it comes to motivating our equine partners.
 Mix and match, use whatever is appropriate, and if your horse has done really well, give a big reward."